 Significance of the Battle in Indian History

 Even after emerging triumphant, Ashoka the Great was dissatisfied and dejected.
 He was filled with grief and gloom as he witnessed Kalinga’s deteriorating condition, replete with blood, agony and tears all over him.
 Kalinga suffered an irreparable loss.
-Ashoka was drenched in self-centeredness and greed for power which had blinded him.
+Ashoka was drenched in self-centeredness and greed for power, which had blinded him.
 But after witnessing the agony, deaths and bloodshed on the battleground, his cold heart melted and he amended his path for good.

 Post the battle, Ashoka became a follower of Buddhism.
 He promised that he would never walk upon the path of violence.
 He ended the military expansion of the empire.
 The Kalinga war became his first and last war.
+The empire adopted a new policy of peace and non-violence.
+Except for the extreme southern part of the Indian subcontinent, Ashoka controlled the entire Indian subcontinent after the Kalinga War.

 His Dhamma laws were carved into rocks and stone pillars.
 Missionaries were sent to other countries to preach Buddhism and Dhamma so that more people could adapt to a non-violent way of life.